-The Institute of Health Policy, Management and Evaluation uses four dimensions to assess applicants to the Program:
+The Institute of Health Policy, Management and Evaluation uses a broad based approach to assess applicants to the Program:

 - Academic performance – Applicants must have a high academic standing equivalent to a B+ (77%-79%) or better, on each of the last two years of a four-year undergraduate program, or its equivalent from a recognized university.
 A variety of 4-year undergraduate degrees offer a suitable basis for admission, including degrees in arts, sciences, business and clinical areas.
 Some prior preparation in quantitative courses such as statistics, accounting, and micro-economics is preferred.